SOCIAL WORKERS AT SENIOR HOUSING SITES

 It can be challenging to deal with complicated government bureaucracies and businesses.
-“We help seniors maneuver through the mazes of life,” said Sharon Hale, a social worker who supervises our Building Coordinators.
+“We help seniors maneuver through the mazes of life,” said Sharon Hale, a social worker who works with this program.

 Seniors often need help dealing with their medical care, including Medicare, Medicaid, prescriptions, transportation to medical appointments and more.
 Some seniors even skip doctors’ appointments because they don’t know how to arrange transportation to the medical offices.